falconsmilie/phospy/docs/api.md

 #### `load_pred_mat(pred_mat_path) -> pd.DataFrame`

 Loads a prediction matrix from disk and validates it against the public `predMat` schema.
+The on-disk format is CSV, with the first column used as the phosphosite index.

 #### `analyze(pred_mat, phospho_matrix, threshold=0.6, min_substrates=3, top_n_substrates=20) -> KinaseActivityResult`